prasadguuduru/book-management/docs/chat-logs/sessions/chat-session-2024-01-15.md

 **Issue**: generate Integration patterns, API versioning strategy **Solution**: add generate Integration patterns, API versioning strategy in  02-ARCHITECTURE.md **Reason**: for confirming on generate Integration patterns, API versioning strategy

+### 26. Upate main.tf to provision against infra
+**User Query**:  Upate main.tf such a way it follows principles of architecture.md and use appropriate terraform modules **Issue**: Upate main.tf such a way it follows principles of architecture.md and use appropriate terraform modules **Solution**: Upate main.tf such a way it follows principles of architecture.md and use appropriate terraform modules **Reason**: for provisioning infrastucture.

+### 27. make localstack work with only supported components
+**User Query**:  Update localstack to populate whitelisted resources **Issue**: Update localstack to populate whitelisted resources **Solution**: Update localstack to populate whitelisted resources **Reason**: make localstack work with whitelisted componetns based on my main.tf and for non supported resources try to disable for localstack deployment.